 If the parameter is set to zero, then the protection function will be disabled.

-36. DATA RECORDING
+35. DATA RECORDING

-36.1.
+35.1.
 DATA RECORDING MEDIA

-Data can be recorded in USB flash memory or MICRO-SD memory card.
-Both options are available.

-As soon as a USB flash memory or a MICRO-SD card is inserted, the unit will start data recording and continue until the memory is removed.
+Data can be recorded in USB flash memory.
+As soon as a USB flash memory is inserted, the unit will start data recording and continue until the memory is removed.